TAMUSHPE/tamushpe-guides/docs/chemistry-guide/chapter-one/properties-of-matter.md

 sidebar_position: 2
 ---

-# Properties of Matter
+# Matter

-Matter has many characteristics, whether it's the state it's in, the changes occuring to it, or how it's mixed.
+Matter has many characteristics, whether it's the state it's in, the types of changes occuring to it, or how it's classified depending upon the combinations of elements or substances.

-## Physical vs. Chemical
+## Physical vs. Chemical Changes

 ![Physical Change](/static/img/physical-change.jpg)